frangucc/thenodechronbook/script_only.md

 \[We need a literally "text" version of Gou's stone we can give away\]

 \[And we need a dope glowing stone that can represent the legend for all 5 volumes and mastery of EECS.
-It should look like a combiation of the rosetta stone and some cool glowing stone.\]
+It should look like a combination of the rosetta stone and some cool glowing stone.\]

 ![](http://cdn.shopify.com/s/files/1/0779/7277/products/1_3061644f-5a89-4a05-a246-b2471f3bcc51_grande.jpeg?v=1444656155)
 Inspiration Photo